appacademy-prep-work/appacademy-prep-work.github.io/_includes/technical-interview.md

 # Next Step: Technical Interview
 App Academy's technical interview will consist of a series of timed coding challenges.
 We will be using a webcam to video-chat over Skype (plus a browser-based text editor to write code together).
-There's no need to dress up or take it too seriously; this is purely so we can get a better feel for who you are and how you work through problems.
+There's no need to dress up; this is purely so we can get a better feel for who you are and how you work through problems.

-You will have the option to code in Ruby, Python, JavaScript, Perl, PHP, or Java.
+You will have the option to code in Ruby, Python, JavaScript, PHP, or Java.
 During the interview, don't worry about perfect solutions!
 We accept partial solutions, and overall logic is more important to us than exact syntax.

 ## Pointers
   - We need to know how well you can communicate about programming and your own code,.
     - **Talk** us through your approach as you work through the problem.
   - We want to evaluate you on your own work, so the interview is closed-book.
     - **Ask** your interviewer questions specially if they're related to syntax or your general approach to a problem.
 They'll be happy to help!
   - You won't be able to run your code in any REPL or interpreter.